JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![casey-jules-fishing](/images/casey-jules-fishing.jpg#vert)

-*If you caught fish all the time they'd call it "catching"*
+*If you caught fish all the time they would have named it "catching"*

 We had one fish hit our lures and as soon as I began reeling, it was off.
 My dad did some research in hopes of finding some new techniques and discovered that we have the right baits, spot and time of year.
 Apparently it just wasn't our day.
 Luckily we have grouper for dinner to hold us over until we catch something.